 \paragraph{Dataset} We now explore additional social dimensions using BBQ~\citep{BBQ}, which tests social biases against people from nine protected classes (age, disability status, gender identity, nationality, physical appearance, race, religion, socio-economic status, sexual orientation).
 BBQ examples are in sets of four multiple-choice questions.
 Two questions are ambiguous---the context lacks evidence to point to an answer.
 Two other questions in each set have a context that points to an unambiguous answer: the model should choose the correct answer rather than abstaining.
 Each question has three options: a pro-bias answer that supports the stereotype, an anti-bias answer that counters the stereotype, and a neutral answer (\textit{e.g.}, ``\textit{Cannot be determined.}'').
 When reporting results, we report: 1) accuracy on ambiguous and unambiguous questions (higher is better); 2) bias scores on ambiguous and disambiguated questions (smaller scale is better).
 Intuitively, the bias score measures the frequency of the model predicting a pro-bias answer when it makes a non-unknown prediction, where 0\% means no bias and 100\% means always following the bias.

-\paragraph{Answer Distribution Affects Biases} We sample the same number of demo examples with different answer distributions to study the impact.
-We show results in Table~\ref{tab:bbq}.
-When performing zero-shot inference, GPT-3 achieves low bias scores but also low accuracy.
-When using a balanced prompt where we sample both ambiguous and disambiguated questions with pro-bias and anti-bias answers in a balanced manner, GPT-3 achieves relatively high accuracy while maintaining low bias scores.
-Next, when we only present ambiguous questions with neutral answers in the prompt, GPT-3 can easily pick up this pattern to always predict the neutral answer, resulting in extremely low bias scores and high accuracy on ambiguous questions, but at the same time sacrificing performance on the disambiguated questions.
+\paragraph{Answer Distribution Affects Biases} We sample the same number of demo examples with different answer distributions (Table~\ref{tab:bbq}).
+With zero-shot inference, GPT-3's low bias is balanced by low accuracy.
+A balanced prompt---where we sample both ambiguous and disambiguated questions with pro-bias and anti-bias answers---increases accuracy while maintaining low bias scores.
+Next, when we only present ambiguous questions with neutral answers in the prompt, GPT-3 can easily pick up this pattern to always predict the neutral answer, resulting in extremely low bias scores and high accuracy on ambiguous questions, but sacrificing accuracy on the disambiguated questions.
 Lastly, we experiment with using biased prompts where we only sample ambiguous questions in the prompt, and we set their answers to either all bias-supporting or bias-countering.
-As shown in the last two rows in Table~\ref{tab:bbq}, both cases lead to a biased model that gets high bias scores on the ambiguous questions.
+As shown in the last two rows in Table~\ref{tab:bbq}, both cases lead to a biased model that gets high bias scores on ambiguous questions.
 This shows that when the demo examples are biased towards certain demographic groups, GPT-3 will pick up such biases, and thus one should prefer a balanced prompt in downstream applications.